 Making the designs can be difficult as well.
 I try to do it for free, which means that I’m missing out on a lot of valuable editing tools, but I try to make the best of it.
 I generally use Canva to design my images, and if I need to make the background transparent, I use Luna – which is also a great tool for resizing (because the size needs to be perfect too!).
 Someday I will invest in some fancy editing software, but I’m not there yet.
 I need more ideas first!

 The different print on demand sites offer different commissions and rates based on what you sell.
 I’ve sold two stickers, and I’ve made a whopping 21 cents each!
-Those aren’t the best margins (though Red Bubble lets you increase your prices) but you have to remember that the print on demand website does the majority of the work for you, and takes all the risk.
+Those aren’t the best margins (though Red Bubble lets you set your own prices) but you have to remember that the print on demand website does the majority of the work for you, and takes all the risk.
 All you do is design the t-shirts, upload them, and wait.
+They handle the printing and fulfillment.
 You could promote your shirts as well (I mean, I don’t, but you could) but that’s a lot of extra work.

 Other Ways to Make Money